Pellenes tharinae

-Pellenes tharinae is a species of jumping spider in the genus Pellenes that lives in Tanzania.
-It is a hairy medium-sized spider with a carapace that is between 1.3 and 1.7 mm long and an abdomen between 1.2 and 2.1 mm long.
+Pellenes tharinae is a species of jumping spider that lives in Namibia, South Africa and Zimbabwe.
+It has been found living amongst plant litter in a forest and in the chimney of a termite mound.
+A hairy medium-sized spider, it has a forward section, or carapace, that is between 1.3 and 1.7 mm long and, behind that, an abdomen that is between 1.2 and 2.1 mm long.
 The female is larger than the male.
 The spider is generally dark brown on top and there is a distinctive pattern on the abdomen of both sexes that looks like a white arrow.
-The underside of the spider is also brown, although the sternum is a lighter brown.
+The underside of the spider is also brown, although its sternum is a lighter brown.
 The spider's front legs are darker than the rest and there are hairs at the bottom of the spider's chelicerae.
-The female has flaps on its epigyne.
+The female has flaps on its epigyne, the external visible part of its copulatory organs.
 The species was first described in 2006.
 It is named after the arachnologist Tharina Bird.